HrishikeshSDarade/DevOpsTasks/Task1/README.md

 - Bash (Linux/macOS or Git Bash for Windows)

 ## Getting Started
 1. **Clone the Repository**:
    ```bash
    git clone https://github.com/HrishikeshSDarade/DevOpsTasks.git
    cd Task1
    ```

-2. **Navigate to the script directory**:
+2. **Update the `deploy.sh` script**:
-    ```bash
-    cd script
-    ```
-    IN the script directory, you will find the `deploy.sh` file which contains the deployment script.
+    In the `Task1` directory, you will find the `deploy.sh` file which contains the deployment script.

-    🔐 Note: Before running the script, ensure your Docker CLI is logged in using:
+    Note: Before running the script, ensure your Docker CLI is logged in using:
     ```bash
     docker login
     ```